akshayuttarkarc/MotifQu/paper.md

 **Vidya Niranjan**: Conceptualization, Supervision, Writing – review & editing.

 # Acknowledgements
+We thank MIT Vishwaprayag University for the continued support for providng research infrastructure.
 We thank R V College of Engineering for institutional support.
-The authors acknowledge the Qiskit development team for maintaining an accessible quantum computing framework.

 # References